 A high ESR can indicate inflammation somewhere in the body, but it does not say where or indicate the specific cause.

-The ESR also increases with age, pregnancy and in those with anaemia and there are also some blood conditions where the ESR can be lower than normal.
+The ESR also increases with age, pregnancy and in those with anaemia.

 It is important to speak with your doctor about your results.